jelb30/Linkedin-Job-Scrapper/README.md

 # LinkedIn and ATS Job Scrapers

-Local Python scrapers for finding recent software, data, infrastructure, and SRE jobs and emailing new matches.
+Automated local job scrapers built to solve a practical problem: finding fresh software, data, infrastructure, and SRE jobs as early as possible without manually refreshing LinkedIn and company career pages all day.

-This project has two main sources:
+This project was designed and coded around a real job-search workflow.
+Instead of relying on one source, it combines:

-- LinkedIn search pages
+- LinkedIn search scraping for broad discovery
-- Direct ATS job boards such as Greenhouse, Ashby, Lever, SmartRecruiters, and Workable
+- Direct ATS board scraping for cleaner and often faster company-side job discovery

-It is built for local use first.
-Run it on your Mac, keep a local seen-job history, and get emailed only new matches.
+- local deduplication and filtering so only relevant new jobs are emailed

+The goal is simple: automate the repetitive part of job hunting so new openings reach you in near real time with less noise.

+## Why This Exists

+Manually checking LinkedIn every few minutes is slow, repetitive, and noisy.
+A lot of results are reposted, promoted, duplicated, or come from agencies and aggregators.

+This project was built to improve that workflow by:

+- checking for new jobs automatically
+- filtering low-signal postings out
+- keeping a local seen-job history
+- emailing only new matches
+- separating LinkedIn discovery from ATS discovery

+It is not a generic scraping demo.
+It is a working local automation tool built specifically to make job searching faster and more efficient.

 ## What It Does

-- Scrapes LinkedIn job search results for fresh full-time roles
+- Scrapes LinkedIn job search pages for fresh full-time roles
-- Polls configured ATS company boards directly
+- Polls configured ATS job boards directly
 - Filters out reposted and promoted LinkedIn jobs
-- Filters out agencies, staffing firms, and low-signal aggregator postings
+- Filters out agencies, staffing firms, and junk aggregators
-- Focuses on software engineering, data, platform, cloud, DevOps, and SRE-style roles
+- Focuses on software engineering, SDE, data, platform, cloud, DevOps, infrastructure, and SRE-style roles
+- Deduplicates by both job link and normalized job signature
-- Tracks seen links and job signatures so you do not get the same job repeatedly
+- Tracks seen jobs locally so the same posting is not emailed repeatedly
-- Emails only newly discovered matches
+- Emails only newly discovered jobs

+## Sources Covered

+### LinkedIn

+Used for broad discovery and real-time scanning of public job search results.

+### Direct ATS boards

+Used for cleaner company-side discovery.
+The current ATS pipeline supports public boards from:

+- Greenhouse
+- Ashby
+- Lever
+- SmartRecruiters
+- Workable

+This gives better coverage than relying on LinkedIn alone.

 ## How It Works

 ### LinkedIn flow

-`FinalScrapper.py` and `FinalScrapperIndia.py` use the shared LinkedIn collector in `jobnotifier/job_sources.py`.
+`FinalScrapper.py` and `FinalScrapperIndia.py` run the LinkedIn pipeline.

-The LinkedIn runner:
+Each cycle:

-1. Builds a search URL with your configured keywords and freshness window
+1. Builds a LinkedIn search query using the configured keywords and freshness window
-2. Downloads the search-result pages
+2. Fetches the search-result pages
-3. Extracts title, company, location, and link from each job card
+3. Extracts title, company, location, and job link from each card
-4. Rejects reposted or promoted cards
+4. Rejects reposted and promoted cards
 5. Applies title, company, and location filters
 6. Deduplicates results
-7. Compares them against local seen-job files
+7. Compares them against local seen-job history
-8. Emails only jobs that have not been sent before
+8. Emails only jobs that were not seen before

 ### ATS flow

-`ATSScrapper.py` and `ATSScrapperIndia.py` use the direct ATS collectors in `jobnotifier/job_sources.py`.
+`ATSScrapper.py` and `ATSScrapperIndia.py` run the ATS pipeline.

-The ATS runner:
+Each cycle:

-1. Loads target companies and board slugs from `config/ats_targets.json`
+1. Loads ATS target boards from `config/ats_targets.json`
-2. Calls the public job-board endpoints for each configured ATS
+2. Calls the public job-board endpoints for each configured company
-3. Parses raw jobs into one shared internal format
+3. Normalizes jobs into one shared internal format
 4. Applies freshness, title, company, and location filters
-5. Tracks repeated 404 targets and stops retrying permanently bad slugs after the configured threshold
+5. Tracks bad ATS targets that repeatedly 404
+6. Deduplicates results
-6. Deduplicates and compares against local seen-job files
+7. Compares them against local seen-job history
-7. Emails only new jobs
+8. Emails only new jobs

 ## Project Layout